bitmakerlabs/python-dev-setup-guide-mac/README.md

 ### Making a New Rails Project

-You should create a directory to put all of your work inside.
+You should create a directory where you can put all of your work.
+Run:

 ```bash
 mkdir ~/Documents/work